Cam Hashemi

 The Dimensions

-What are those dimensions?
+And what are those dimensions?

 As we saw earlier, group size is a critical dimension of the focus-coordination tradeoff.
 Group size includes who we invite to meetings, who we send messages to, and who we choose to collaborate on a project.
 When our teams aren’t turning enough pages, we should limit group sizes in favor of more focused sessions.
 But when our teams are struggling to coordinate, we should encourage larger group sizes, so that people can figure out how to move gracefully together instead of in an uncoordinated chaos.